 STOP Stressing About Your Family Portraits.
 Here's how:

 The family portrait session is booked; the date is on the calendar and you’re excited about your upcoming photo session.
 But then, you start to get worried.
 You've invested money, everyone needs a haircut, you don't have a thing to wear, your four year old refuses to wear appropriate clothing, your husband hates the camera and it's all becoming overwhelming.
-Here are few tips from Jamelle Kelly to make your family photo session a breeze.
+Here are few tips to make your family photo session a breeze.
 As always, if you love this content please share it from our site.

 1. Communicate your ideas, fears, wants, and all your expectations with your photographer before your photo session.
 Photographers will know which locations will have good light and make good backgrounds, but it’s harder to make those decisions during your session.